Entry Level SEO Tips

 The definition of cannibalized content or copied content can vary depending on your situation.

-That said, cannibalized content or content cannibalization occurs when two or more pages on your website target very similar or the same keywords or group of keywords, and therefore are competing against each for search rankings.
+That said, cannibalized content or content cannibalization occurs when two or more pages on your site target very similar or the same keywords or group of keywords, and therefore are competing against each for search rankings.

 How do you solve the problem of cannibalized content?

-If you have two pages or posts that are overly similar, you can likely combine them into one super long article.
+If you have two web pages or posts that are overly similar, you can likely combine them into one super long article.

 Setting a proper canonical tag usually fixes this problem – Ahrefs has a great write-up on keyword cannibalization and canonical tags along with a tool that you can use right now.